-Each official, staff member, contractor, or any other person performing services for a community school under the authority of the Educational Service Center of Central Ohio ("ESCCO") is required to adhere to the ESCCO's Staff Conflict of Interest Policy 1130, which is attached and incorporated as if set forth herein and any applicable federal or state statutes, rules and regulations in his/her dealings with any community school sponsored by ESCCO.
+Each member of the ESCCO Governing Board, and each official, staff member, contractor, or any other person performing services for a community school under the authority of the Educational Service Center of Central Ohio ("ESCCO"), is required to adhere to the ESCCO's Staff Conflict of Interest Policy 1130, or the Board Conflict of Interest Policy 0141.2, as applicable and which are linked and incorporated as if set forth herein and any applicable federal or state statutes, rules and regulations in his/her dealings with any community school sponsored by ESCCO.
 In accordance with exemplary standards for sponsorship, each member of the Governing Board, staff member, contractor, or other person performing services for a community school under the authority of ESCCO will annually sign the approved Ethics and Conflicts of Interest Form by September 30th.
 If an official, board member, staff member, contractor, etc. is assigned sponsoring responsibilities after September 30th and has not already signed a conflicts of interest statement for the current year, the statement must be signed as soon as possible, but no later than 14 days after assuming the sponsoring responsibilities.